klauswarzecha/scrapyd/README.md

-# A Dockerfile for Scrapy and Scrapyd
+# Web extraction with Scrapy and Scrapyd

 ## What is scrapy?